top of page

 8. Can you explain your view of Genesis and how that will affect how you pastor?

-9. Can you describe some non-essential (important but not necessary for salvation) doctrines and how you will navigate that pastorally when church members express different viewpoints?
+9. Can you describe some non-essential (important, but not necessary for salvation) doctrines and how you will navigate that pastorally when church members express differing viewpoints?

 10. What is your stance on critical race theory and Biblical Justice?
 Should CRT (critical race theory) be used as an analytical tool or not?